An introduction to taking backups with

 image or music in a lossy file format will make it different than the original.

-don't see or hear it.
+don't see it or hear it.
+However, this largely depends on the compression settings.

 For the above reasons, lossy compression should never be used when saving